Superradiant clouds may be relevant for close compact object binaries: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This study provides a natural explanation for the coexistence of superradiant clouds and close compact binaries, and highlights the importance of fully incorporating relevant astrophysical processes when we design and perform the tests for ultralight bosons beyond the standard model, as the actual astrophysical environmental effects are often non-perturbative with respect to purely gravitational considerations.
-Here the key insight comes from the fact that in astrophysical evolution path of close compact binaries, the gas-binary interaction during the CE phase brings the binaries to much closer distances within thousands of years, which is much shorter than the gravitational radiation reaction timescale.
-As a result, the hyperfine resonance may no longer act as an effective damper for the clouds as previously considered.
+This study provides a natural explanation for the coexistence of superradiant clouds and close compact binaries, and highlights the importance of fully incorporating relevant astrophysical processes when we design and perform the tests for ultralight bosons beyond the standard model, as the actual astrophysical environmental effects are often nonperturbative with respect to purely gravitational considerations.
+Here the key insight comes from the fact that in the astrophysical evolution path of close compact binaries, the gas-binary interaction during the CE phase brings the binaries to much closer distances within thousands of years, which is much shorter than the gravitational radiation reaction timescale.
+As a result, some level mixings may no longer act as an effective damper for the clouds as previously considered.
 By including all the main damping mechanisms of the clouds into the evolution model of the compact binaries, for sample binary systems we have computed the level of cloud growth and depletion for various orbital frequencies and particle masses.
-It is evident that there are significant parameter space that clouds may co-exist with the compact binary, at least within the detection band of space-borne gravitational wave detectors such as LISA.
+It is evident that the CE process does enlarge the parameter space that clouds coexist with the compact binary within the detection band of space-borne gravitational wave detectors such as LISA.
 This is interesting because the compact binaries carrying superradiant clouds may evolve differently from those without, because of the quadrupole moment of the clouds.
 This also means that the gravitational waveform will be significantly modified and potentially detectable by space-borne gravitational wave detectors, if some of them were within the horizon of these detectors.
 For sources within the band of ground-based detectors, however, the level mixing may severely deplete the clouds before they evolve to such a close distance due to gravitational wave radiation.
 Additional studies are needed to analyze the possibility of cloud transfer to circum-binary states, as compared to the circum-single states considered here.
-The circum-binary states are analogous to the molecule states, within which the ultralight particles orbit around the binary instead mainly around individual compact object.
-If the transfer to the circum-binary state is effective before the total depletion of the clouds due tot level mixing, this may also lead to the possibility of close compact binaries in the LIGO band while the inteaction with clouds is still dynamically important.
-This scenario certainly worth more explorations given the rapid growing catalog of compact binaries observed by Advanced LIGO and Virgo.
+The circum-binary states are analogous to the molecule states, within which the ultralight particles orbit around the binary instead of mainly around the individual compact object.
+If the transfer to the circum-binary state is effective before the total depletion of the clouds due to level mixing, this may also lead to the possibility of close compact binaries in the LIGO-Virgo-KAGRA band while the inteaction with clouds is still dynamically important.
+This scenario is certainly worth more exploration given the rapid growing catalog of compact binaries observed by Advanced LIGO and Virgo.